Episode Title: Korean Skin Toner Trends 2020

-1. After cleansing your face, splash some toner onto a cotton pad and apply it to your face and neck.
+1. Firstly, after cleansing your face, splash some toner onto a cotton pad and apply it to your face and neck.

-2. While your face is still damp, pour the same toner into your hands and pat a thin layer into your face.
+2. Secondly, while your face is still damp, pour the same toner into your hands and pat a thin layer into your face.

-4. The next step is to simply apply your moisturising cream over the top.
+4. Finally, apply your moisturising cream over the top.
 If you’re applying the 7-Skin Method in the morning, move onto your sunscreen and makeup.

 Tips: Play around with your layers and work out the perfect number for your skin.
 You might find your skin doesn’t need the full 7 layers and that’s okay – stop when your face feels fully hydrated!
 If your skin is particularly dry, feel free to do more than 7 layers.

-What Products to Use: Choosing the right toner is key for the 7 Skin Method, as the wrong toner may end up irritating your skin instead.
+Choosing the right toner is key for the 7 Skin Method because the wrong toner may end up irritating your skin instead.
 The ideal toner is something with low-no alcohol in it’s formula, little to no added fragrance and no dyes.
 Avoid anything with acids in it either.